ibexa/documentation-developer/docs/guide/page/page_block_attributes.md

 ### Nested attribute configuration

-The `nested_attribute` attribute is used when you want to create a slider using a group containing `string` and `richtext` attributes.
-Each of these groups represents a one slide.
-It means that after you define the group, if can be reused in the block.
+The `nested_attribute` attribute is used when you want to create a group of attributes that can be reused in the block.

 First, add the following configuration: